Tesla Service History by VIN

 If the VIN is unavailable, you can also get a full service history check using the license plate number.

-How Tesla’s Car Service Improve the Car’s Value?
+How Tesla’s Car Service Improves the Car’s Value?

 If you keep records of Tesla’s service history, you may receive this additional value as a seller when selling the vehicle.
 Here’s why: